mendicant-original/newman/README.md

 Newman is a microframework which aims to do for email-based applications what Rack and Sinatra have done for web programming.
-It is currently in its very early experimental stages, and is not suitable for use in production.
+It is currently in its very early experimental stages, and is not safe for use in production.

-That said, it is already capable of a number of interesting things:
+That said, it is already capable of doing a number of interesting things:

 ### For a demonstration of how Newman is used: